 Lyme disease is a tick-borne illness that affects a variety of species and is commonly seen in humans and dogs.
 It has been shown that cats can become infected with B. burgdorferi bacteria (the causative agent of Lyme disease), but many cats do not show signs of the disease.
 Nevertheless, it is a diagnosis to consider when cats have symptoms compatible with Lyme disease, especially in areas where Lyme disease is common.
 The great majority of confirmed Lyme disease cases have been reported in 14 states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, and Wisconsin.

 Cats and dogs can become infected with Borrelia burgdorferi without ever developing symptoms of Lyme disease.
-Where Lyme disease is common, cats may test positive for exposure to the bacteria despite not showing any signs of disease.
+Where Lyme disease is common, cats may test positive for exposure to the bacteria despite not showing any signs of the disease.

-Transmission of Lyme Disease
+Causes of Lyme Disease

-Ticks become infected with the bacteria by feeding on infected mice and other small animals.
+Lyme disease is caused by Borrelia burgdorferi, a type of bacteria that is transmitted by ticks.
+These ticks become infected with the bacteria by feeding on infected mice and other small animals.
 When an infected tick bites other animals, it can transmit the bacteria to these animals.
-Lyme disease is transmitted by the deer tick (blacklegged tick) and a group of other closely related ticks, the exact species varying by location.
-The deer tick is a small tick and may bite animals and people without being easily detected.
+Lyme disease is transmitted by the deer tick (also called Ixodes scapularis or the black-legged tick) and a group of other closely related ticks.
+The exact tick species varies by location, but the deer tick is small enough to bite animals and people without being easily detected.